 By Nicholas Freudenberg

-Nicholas Freudenberg is Distinguished Professor of Public Health at the City University of New York School of Public Health and Hunter College.
-He is the author of Lethal but Legal Corporations, Consumption and Protecting Public Health.
-Read more at his website Corporations and Health Watch.
+Freudenberg is Distinguished Professor of Public Health at the City University of New York School of Public Health and Hunter College and author of Lethal but Legal: Corporations, Consumption and Protecting Public Health (Oxford, 2014).